 Camel was a big color on the catwalk this year for winter coats.
 And before you say, "Camel isn't colorful," hear us out.
 For someone who is used to wearing black, gray or white coats, camel is indeed a color!
 Plus, it matches pretty much anything, so you can style it up with whatever accessories you choose.
 The good news is that camel comes and goes in terms of trendiness, so if it isn't as fashionable next year, it's sure to come back in style eventually.
 In other words, you won't be wasting a cent on a camel-colored winter coat.

 Patterns are a great way to experiment with color.
-Wearing a patterned coat is like sticking one toe into the pool to test the waters, while you keep the other one solidly planted in neutral territory.
-For example, herringbone is a popular pattern for winter of 2019, so a coat in a herringbone design that has one color black and the other color purple (for example) can make a brave, yet conservative fashion statement.
+Wearing a patterned women’s winter coat is like sticking one toe into the pool to test the waters, while you keep the other one solidly planted in neutral territory.
+For example, herringbone is a popular pattern, so a coat in a herringbone design that has one color black and the other color purple (for example) can make a brave, yet conservative fashion statement.

-Face it ... sometimes we can feel a bit silly if we're dressed up in bright colors, especially if people are used to seeing you in black coat every day.
-If you feel like it's time to allow a little color into your life but are worried that a brighter color might be a little too much for you, pick a neutral color other than the one you're accustomed to.
+Face it... sometimes it feels a bit silly to be dressed up in bright colors, especially if people are used to seeing you in a black coat every day.
+If you feel like it's time to allow a little color into your life but are worried that a brighter color might be too much, pick a neutral color other than the one you're accustomed to.
 For example, something in olive can be a nice transition from black to that bright forest-green that's in style this year.
-Plus, you can always pair a colorful winter scarf with your solid neutral-colored coat.
-That way, if you get bored of the scarf, it is much more affordable to replace than a coat would be.
-Some colorful winter boots can do the trick as well.
+Plus, you can always pair a colorful winter women’s scarf with your solid neutral-colored coat.
+That way, if you get bored of the scarf, it's much more affordable to replace than a coat would be.
+Some colorful winter snow boots can do the trick as well.